MuckRock/uncounted_data/README.md

 - The spreadsheet of natural cause deaths includes several causes of death [identified by the CDC](https://www.cdc.gov/nchs/nvss/vsrr/covid19/excess_deaths.htm) as deaths that "could represent misclassified COVID-19 deaths, or potentially could be indirectly related to COVID-19."
 The spreadsheet shows which CDC category the cause of death belongs to and the specific code and underlying cause of death.
 - The spreadsheet of external causes includes [leading external causes of death in the 113 CDC code list](https://www.cdc.gov/nchs/nvss/mortality_tables.htm).
 Like the natural cause spreadsheet, this spreadsheet shows which CDC category the cause of death belongs to and the specific code and underlying cause of death

- *Important note for the country's smaller counties: Any number of deaths under 10, whether from natural diseases or external causes, will be suppressed by the CDC.
-No    data is included for the causes of death from these counties.
-In the county map accompanying this data, the counties whose data are supressed by the CDC are Denali Borough, AK, Lake and Peninsula Borough, AK, Skagway Municipality, AK, Valdez-Cordova Census Area, AK, Hinsdale County, CO, San Juan County, CO, Clark County, ID, Blaine County, NE, Key Paha County, NE, Logan County, NE, Loup County, NE, Thomas County, NE, Wheeler County, NE, Billings County, ND, Harding County, SD, and Borden County, TX.
+Note: Any number of deaths under 10, whether from natural diseases or external causes, is suppressed by the CDC.
+No data is included for the causes of death from these 16 counties.
+In the county map accompanying this data, the counties whose data are supressed are: Denali Borough, Alaska; Lake and Peninsula Borough, Alaska; Skagway Municipality, Alaska; Valdez-Cordova Census Area, Alaska; Hinsdale County, Colorado; San Juan County, Colorado; Clark County, Idaho; Blaine County, Nebraska; Key Paha County, Nebraska; Logan County, Nebraska; Loup County, Nebraska; Thomas County, Nebraska; Wheeler County, Nebraska; Billings County, North Dakota; Harding County, South Dakota; and Borden County, Texas.

 4. [Vaccination rates by state and county](data/vaccinations), which can be cross-referenced to other datasets found in this repository
 5. [Each state's medicolegal death investigation system](data/coroner_and_medical_examiner_survey) — coroner, mixed coroner/medical examiner or state medical examiner system